MLH-Fellowship/gitcord-bot/README.md

 Looking for a bot which will make your development process from Discord easier?
 GitCord is the ultimate Discord Bot that provides you with a number of developer tools and helps you manage your Github repos from Discord.

 GitCord lets you posts comments on your issues or pull requests and create a Github Project from Discord itself, making it easier to collaborate.
 It even lets you check out the Lighthouse stats or tech stacks used by any of your favorite websites. 🚀

+# 🎯 GitCord Bot Features

+- **Simple Installation** - Take advantage our easy installation process to install GitCord Bot to your Discord Server using our [website](https://gitcordbot.tech)

+- **Lighthouse Integration** - Scan a website and receive scores from a Lighthouse audit via our bot.
+No need to open Chrome Dev Tools or go to a website anymore.
+Run Lighthouse through Discord to easily share results with your entire dev team.

+- **Tech Stack Scanner** - Curious about what tech stack your favourite sites are using?
+Wonder no more.
+Discover the technologies a website is using using our tech stack scanner thanks to our Wappalyzer integration.

+- **Post Comments on GitHub Issues/PRs** - Using Discord to collaborate with your dev team?
+Why post in two places to keep your team up to date yet document your progress?
+Use GitCord bot to post on issues and PRs for you, notifying your team of the latest changes and keeping your repo up to date.

+- **Post & Update Comments on GitHub Discussions** - Using GitHub Discussions for daily standups?
+Our bot will make the process much smoother so you can concentrate on developing your awesome project.
+Make all your comments in one platform and leave GitHub for your code.
+Comment early on and in a last minute rush to update pre-standup?
+Use our update command to refresh your standup notes

+- **GitHub Projects Integration** - Using GitHub Projects for project management but find it a pain to setup, micro-manage and keep your team up to date if they don't check it?
+Our bot empowers you to create your GitHub Project through Discord and show its contents to your team with project & column creation and listing columns and cards.

 # ⚡ Installation